devitocodes/devito_book/fdm-devito-notebooks/README.md

   * References to other sections of the book (either within the same notebook or to other `.ipynb` files)

 For information on how to make sure your notebook is correctly formatted, see [the wiki](https://github.com/devitocodes/devito_book/wiki) for this repository.

-When all of this is complete, the notebook can be copied to the `fdm-jupyter-book` folder on the master branch and deployed to GitHub pages.